PurdueECE264/2019FallProblems/README.md

   my answers when these restrictions are imposed.

-* A: It is certainly possible writing answers with these restrictions because the teaching staff has already written the answers.
-If you think it is not possible, you do not understand the materials.
+* A: It is certainly possible writing answers with these restrictions **because the teaching staff has already written the answers.** If you think it is not possible, you do not understand the materials.

 * Q: I do not care.
 I must change the files that say, "DO NOT modify this file".

 * A: You will probably receive zero if you change these files.

+* Q: What is the most importance advice you would give?

+* A: This course is harder than most students expect.
+It is extremely unlikely that you can finish an assignment quickly.
+Start homework as soon as possible.

+* Q: What is your second most important advice?

+* A: Understand: "Spend time to save time."
+Many students want to rush.
+They start coding without studying or thinking.
+They do not spend time learning debugger.
+If you rush, it will take longer.

 WARNINGS: Your Programs Must Not Crash and Must Not Leak Memory